cap-js/docs/guides/deployment/shared-db.md

 #### prepare shared-db CDS model

-Add list of CDS models that shoud be considered for deployment:
+Add list of CDS models that should be considered for deployment:

   ::: code-group
   ```javascript [shared-db/db/index.cds]